Back-to-Back Illustrations

 My five-year old daughter drawing in our Art-studio (my 5 foot folding table in the corner)

-Alas, the sketchbook held about ten years of doodles, all drawn by me and the kid; drawings at the park, at the beach, at the zoo, sitting in the coffee shop.
-Drawings of my daughter during her ballet classes when she was six years old.
+Alas, the sketchbook held about ten years of doodles, all drawn by me and my kid; drawings at the park, at the beach, at the zoo, sitting in the coffee shop.
+Here are two drawings of my daughter during her ballet classes when she was six years old.

 Sketch of my kid during ballet classAnother sketch of my kid during ballet class